-In my spare time, I lecture on interactive narrative at various colleges and universities, including George Mason University, Longwood University Institute for Teaching through Technology, North Carolina State University, and the University of North Carolina at Chapel Hill.
+In my spare time, I lecture at various colleges and universities, including George Mason University, Longwood University Institute for Teaching through Technology, North Carolina State University, and the University of North Carolina at Chapel Hill.

 I've also served as an advisory committee member for Piedmont Community College, and a curriculum advisor for Champlain College and Wake Technical Community College.

 I've been a Dungeons & Dragons fan since the early eighties, and I still play every chance I get (preferably Moldvay Basic or AD&D).
 I've designed a number of tabletop RPGs and sourcebooks, including Teratic Tome, Lusus Naturae, No Salvation for Witches, World of the Lost, ViewScream, and Pandemonio.